jmcvetta/curriculum-python-for-system-admnistrators/index.rst

 Welcome to the class notes to *Python for System Administrators*.

-The source code for these notes can be found at on Github_.
+The source code for these notes can be found on Github_.

 The latest version of these notes is published at `Read the Docs`_.
 It is also available in PDF_ and ePub_ formats.